arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     not supported.

-    The ALSA **rate** plugin, which may be invoked by **plug**, does not always produce the exact required effective sample rate, especially with small period sizes.
-This can result in stream underruns (if the effective rate is too fast) or dropped A2DP frames in the **bluealsa(8)** server (if the effective rate is too slow).
-Increase the period time with this option if this problem occurs.
+    The ALSA **rate** plugin, which may be invoked by **plug**, does not always produce the exact required effective sample rate because of rounding errors in the conversion between period time and period size.
+This can have a significant impact on synchronization "drift", especially with small period sizes, and can also result in stream underruns (if the effective rate is too fast) or dropped A2DP frames in the **bluealsa(8)** server (if the effective rate is too slow).
+This effect is avoided if the selected period time results in an exact integer number of frames for both the source rate (Bluetooth) and sink rate (hardware card).
+For example, in the case of Bluetooth stream sampled at 44100Hz playing to a hardware device that supports only 48000Hz, choosing a period time that is a multiple of 10000 microseconds will result in zero rounding error.
+    (10000 µs at 44100Hz is 441 frames, and at 48000Hz is 480 frames).

+    See also DMIX_ section below for more information on rate calculation rounding errors.

 -M NAME, --mixer=NAME
     Select ALSA mixer device to use for controlling audio output mute state